Nielspace/100daysMLchallenge/README.md

 > **Note: Studying Outliers**
 > - Read a paper called "Robust Decision Tree Removing Outliers".
-> - Key points from the paper were that outliers are best removed from the non-parametric model.
+> - Key points from the paper were, outliers are best removed from the non-parametric model.